 System C - FUJITSU PRIMEHPC FX10 has been in service since April, 2013.
-It is highly compatible with K computer, the largest supercomputer in Japan.
+It is highly compatible with K computer in Kobe.
 System C consists of 384 nodes, and each node has 1 SPARC64TM IXfx CPU (16 cores) and 32 GB of memory.
 The total system achieves 90.8 TFlops theoretical peak performance.